 This doesn’t necessarily mean you can’t substitute regular espresso or coffee grounds for espresso powder in your recipes.
 Though we don’t recommend it, you can use regular grounds so long as they’re very, very finely ground.

 Can you use instant coffee in the same way?

 Yes, you can.
 However, as we mentioned earlier, just like instant coffee tends to be better for drinking, instant espresso is better for cooking.

-But, if you don’t want to spring for the espresso. powder or just don’t have any on hand, you can substitute instant coffee.
-You would simply need to use 50% more than the amount the recipe calls for of espresso powder.
-Further, use that as a rule of. thumb rather than a mandate.
-Taste as you go to determine what works for you and the dish.
+But, if you don’t want to spring for the espresso powder or just don’t have any on hand, you can substitute instant coffee powder.
+If you’re using instant coffee, the rule of thumb is to use 50 percent more of these granules than you would espresso powder, but taste as you go to determine what works best for you and the dish.

-The instant coffee may have a harsher taste or exhibit more tinny or sour notes than espresso powder, especially if you use too much.
-Nevertheless, there are some recipes that work incredibly well with instant coffee.
-We’ve even written an article specifically covering some of them.
-Check it out here.
+Beware: the instant coffee may have a harsher taste or exhibit more tinny or sour notes than the espresso powder, especially if you use too much.
+Nevertheless, plenty of recipes work incredibly well with instant coffee; check out some of them here!

 What You’ll Need

 - Burr coffee grinder or mortar and pestle

 *We recommend using a dark roast, though you could probably get away with a medium-dark one.
 Lighter roast coffee won’t give you the same texture or flavor profile dark joe will.
 Whatever roast you choose, be sure it’s finely ground before you start the process.